2011 Portuguese presidential election: Electoral system

 Any Portuguese citizen over 35 years old has the opportunity to run for president.
 In order to do so it is necessary to gather between 7,500 and 15,000 signatures and submit them to the Portuguese Constitutional Court.

 According to the Portuguese Constitution, to be elected, a candidate needs a simple majority (50% + 1).
 If no candidate gets this majority there is a second round between the two most voted candidates.
+Changes to the electoral registration system, approved in 2008, which made registration automatic based on each voter's Identity card, led to a significant increase in the number of registered voters, from 9,1 million in 2006 to 9,7 million in 2011.